octaviusg/employeetracker/README.md

 # Employee Tracker

 ## Description:
-business owner app used to view and manage the departments, roles, and employees in my company.
+Business owner app usage of viewing and managing the departments, roles, and employees in my company.

 Created using the MySQL2, the Inquirer package, the table package.